rafgraph/react-interactive/README.md

   // touch interactions: normal -> touchActive
   touchActive={{ color: 'blue' }}

-  // keyboard interactions: normal -> focus -> keyActive
+  // keyboard interactions: normal -> normal with focus -> keyActive with focus focus={{
-  focus={{
     style: { outline: '2px solid yellow' },
     // so the focus state is not entered during mouse or touch interactions